ChandrahasComet/ADK/README.md

 * **5-Sessions and Memory Agent:** An agent (`question_answering_agent`) that answers questions based on user preferences and can remember information across sessions.
 * **6-Persistent Storage Agent:** An agent (`remainder_agent`) that manages user reminders (add, view, update, delete) and stores them persistently.

+For more examples and more information about ADK, watch this video: https://youtu.be/P4VFL9nIaIA?si=796MnC3TIh4F5MDx This is not my video, but it really helped me understand ADK, so i highly recommend watching it.

 ## Using Local Ollama Model in you Agent

 To use a local Ollama model in your agent, follow these steps: